 Private Stephen Palmer served with The Queen’s Royal West Surrey Regiment during the First World War.
-He and his three brothers had all signed up in 1914 to take part in the fighting in France and Belgium.
-Sometime in 1915, one of Stephen's brothers sent him this tin of Oxo as a gift.
+He had signed up in 1914, along with his three brothers, to take part in the fighting in France and Belgium.

-Soldiers serving on the Western Front received Oxo in their ration kits.
-They would dissolve the cubes in hot water to make a warming drink.
-Oxo also featured among luxuries sent from home, along with cigarettes and tea.
-The tins could even be re-used to keep letters and souvenirs safe from the wet conditions in the trenches.
+Oxo cubes could be dissolved in hot water to make a warming drink.
+And the tins could be re-used to keep letters and other prized possessions safe from the wet conditions in the trenches.

 But Stephen had more reason than most soldiers to be thankful for his Oxo tin.
-He kept it in his breast pocket.
-And, miraculously, it ended up stopping a bullet and saving his life.
+He kept it in his breast pocket, where it ended up stopping a bullet and saving his life.

 ‘A bullet hit my breast pocket, went through my tobacco box into the Oxo tin.
 It tore my coat in twenty places, and I am only bruised.’